 In Doom Patrol, Steve Dayton, AKA Mento.
 Routinely described as the fifth richest man on Earth in The DCU.

 In The Green Team: Boy Millionaires, the only prerequisite for joining the Green Team is one million dollars.
 The boys paid fortunes to anyone who could offer them a worthy adventure.
 In their first and only (at the time) published story, they funded the "Great American Pleasure Machine", a sort of roller coaster ride that brings so much pleasure, it drives the villain of the piece insane.
 As a text page in 1st Issue Special #2 (May 1975) explained, their jumpsuit uniforms had many pockets for money, with special locks, and they carried ticker-tape wristwatches, a chain of keys that would unlock any of their many labs and money vaults in far-flung lands, and a quarter-million dollars each that any of them could whip out at any time in the name of adventure.

-The Most Excellent Superbat (no name given) from Super Young Team states that his power is being rich enough to do anything, backed up in story by having his own private island made for him (complete with secret base), inventing an automatic mental Twitter, and in his definite Crowning Moment Of Awesome, buying Japan — yes, the entire country — to rebuild it, again with his own money.
+The Most Excellent Superbat (no name given) from Super Young Team states that his power is being rich enough to do anything.
+This is backed up in story by having his own private island made for him (complete with secret base), inventing an automatic mental Twitter, and in his Crowning Moment of Awesome, buying Japan — yes, the entire country — to rebuild it.
 Do anything indeed.